tplr-ai/templar/docs/miner.md

 - **Ubuntu** (or Ubuntu-based Linux distribution)
 - **Python 3.12**
 - **CUDA-compatible drivers**
-- **AWS S3 Credentials and Bucket**: Public read access required for validators to access buckets , so that they can download slices, and evaluate them.
+- **AWS S3 Bucket**: Public read access required for validators to access buckets , so that they can download slices, and evaluate them.
 The required settings are:
   - Block all public access: Off
   ![Allow Public Access](../assets/allow_public_access.png)